malai40/Nintendont/README.md

-### Nintendont
+### Nintendont (Disc-only Fork)
-A Wii Homebrew Project to play GC Games on Wii and vWii on Wii U
+A Wii Homebrew Project to play GC Games on Wii and vWii on Wii U.
+This fork adds the option to immediately boot from the Wii disc drive.

 ### Features:
 * Works on Wii and Wii U (in vWii mode)